Bundesliga: Joshua Zirkzee gives Bayern Munich fairytale finish to 2019 | DW | 21.12.2019

 In their final game of the decade, Bayern Munich huffed and puffed but struggled to blow down Wolfsburg's house.
-For the second time in four days, teenage striker Joshua Zirkzee saved the day for Bayern.
+For the second time in four days, teenage striker Joshua Zirkzee saved the day for the champions.

 Bayern Munich 2-0 Wolfsburg